 Topics covered and what you will learn:

 Self-compassion is a way of approaching our thoughts and feelings with kindness.
 But it is not just about being nicer to ourselves; research on self-compassion shows that it can increase our motivation and reduce self-blame and self-criticism.
-Together, we will learn about what self-compassion is, how it can be helpful, and do a short practice together.
+Each session will introduce the idea of self-compassion and offer a different activity, and participants are welcome to attend one or several of the sessions.

 Workshop details: